DataWranglerPro/website/README.md

 ## Pricing

 - [Clean one Data file under 100 rows - $10](https://link.waveapps.com/m694yv-f5kxxt)
-- Please reach out to me at david@hedaro.com or give me a call at 786-277-3453 to discuss your data files
+- Please reach out to us at david@hedaro.com or give us a call at 786-277-3453 to discuss your data files

 ## Meet the Founder - David Rojas